Our Services

 If you experience:

-…you might consider doing a free, online symptom check and then speak to a doctor about anything that could be life threatening or serious.
+…take advantage of Ubie's free AI-powered Erectile Dysfunction symptom checker to get personalized insights into what might be causing your symptoms and what to do next, then speak to a doctor about anything that could be life threatening or serious.

 Baking soda and apple cider vinegar each have mild benefits—digestive relief, blood-sugar moderation, and possibly exercise support.
 However, overuse can lead to electrolyte imbalances, enamel erosion, and digestive upset.
 For men worried about ED, these home remedies offer at best indirect help by improving metabolic health.
 They are not a substitute for proven medical or lifestyle interventions.